Critical forms and notifications are in bold.

 Second semester

-• Begin to identify potential faculty members for your PhD committee.
-Consult with major professor.
+- Begin to identify potential faculty members for your PhD committee.
+Consult with advisor.

-• Meet with major professor before the end of the semester for progress review and for request of continuation of financial aid.
+- Meet with advisor before the end of the semester for progress review and for request of continuation of financial aid.

 Third semester

-• Hold a certification meeting for a proposed program of study with your committee before registration for spring term.
+- Hold a certification meeting for a proposed program of study with your committee before registration for spring term.
 The report of the certification meeting to your committee should include a plan for your major and minor courses and a proposed dissertation topic.
-As a program requirement, you have to fill out this form, have your committee sign it, and then turn it in to the DGSA (Danielle Wiggins).
+As a program requirement, you have to fill out this form, have your committee sign it, and then turn it in to the DGSA.

-• To officially form your committee, fill out this form.
+- To officially form your committee, fill out this form.
 To fill out this form, enter the date, your name, the department name (Ecology) and the list of committee members.
 You must put one of the committee member names on the last line directly above “minor area representative.”
-E-mail this document as an attachment to Danielle Wiggins.
+E-mail this document as an attachment to psat@nicholas.duke.edu.

 Fourth semester

-• Meet with your PhD committee before the end of the semester for progress review (and for request of continuation of financial aid, if appropriate).
-Email written progress report to the DGSA (see Form at the end of this document), major professor, and committee members.
+- Meet with your PhD committee before the end of the semester for progress review (and for request of continuation of financial aid, if appropriate).

 Fifth semester

-• Formal notice in writing must be sent to the DGSA two weeks prior to the exam.
+- Formal notice in writing must be sent to the DGSA 45 days prior to the exam.
+Confirm with DGSA that your committee is approved.
+If any changes are neccesary please notify the DGSA as soon as possible, but no later than 45 days before the exam.
 This list should include a list of your committee members who will be in attendance, their email addresses, and the time and location of your exam.
+The time and location can be approximate with this first notification.

 Sixth semester